FrodeMMeling/app-template/README.md

 the webserver at the `app/webroot` folder (a [production install][1]), ensure that [url rewriting][2] is configured correctly.

+	composer update ensures all plugins are installed and up to date.

 ## Note about dependencies

 FriendsOfCake encourages the use of composer and it's best not to mix composer with git submodules for